 Location and Access

-The Captain property is situated in central British Columbia about 150 kilometers north of the City of Prince George.
+The Captain property is situated in central British Columbia about 150 kilometres north of the City of Prince George.
 The two nearest communities are Fort St. James and Mackenzie.
 The area boasts year-round road access and excellent infrastructure.
 Recent clear cut logging in the main Captain target area has greatly facilitated access.

 The Captain area has been the focus of modern exploration since the discovery of Mt.
 Milligan in the mid-1980’s.
 Prospecting in the Captain area in the late 80’s identified copper mineralization which led to numerous work programs by Placer Dome, Noranda and host of juniors through 1996.
 The Captain claims were staked in stages starting in 2003 by Barney Bowen and Gordon Richards.
 Orestone bought the claims from Bowen and Richards in 2007.